Can Quick Assist transfer files?

 Conclusion

-While it is impossible to perform Quick Assist transfer files, you can use AnyViewer.
+While it is impossible to perform Quick Assist transfer files, we highly recommend you use AnyViewer.
 AnyViewer is more than a file transfer tool, but is also a remote control tool.
 With it, you can remotely access another computer with ease.